 T-CELL INFUSION: Participants receive allogeneic TCR alpha/beta-positive T-lymphocyte-depleted peripheral blood stem cells via infusion on day 0.

 POST-T CELL INFUSION: Participants receive tacrolimus orally (PO) or IV on -3 to 30 with taper through day 100.
-Participants also receive rituximab IV over 30-60 minutes on day 5 and filgrastim IV on day 7 in the absence of disease progression or unacceptable toxicity.
+Participants also receive rituximab IV over 30-60 minutes on day 5 and filgrastim subcutaneously (SC) or IV every 12 hours (Q12H) on day 7 in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, participants are followed up at 30, 60, and 100 days, and at 6, 12, and 18 months.